ePages-de/beyond_api-ruby_client/GETTING_STARTED.md

 session.token.create("your-auth-code")
 ```

-> You can get an authentication code by clicking the **Test authorization** button of your custom app's page. clicking the button will redirect you to the **Application Callback URL** you have specified, attaching the code as a query parameter.
+> You can get an authentication code by clicking the **Test authorization** button in your test shop's cockpit on your custom app's page.
+Clicking the button will redirect you to the **Application Callback URL** you have specified, attaching the code as a query parameter.

 ### Obtaining a token from a refresh token